John R. Pastor

-John R. Pastor (born December 22, 1951) was a Michigan politician.
+John R. Pastor (born December 22, 1951) is a former Michigan politician.

 Early life

 Pastor was born on February 3, 1962.

 Education

 Pastor earned a B.A. from Ferris State University.

 Career

 Pastor has worked as a building contractor, and has served on the Livonia City Council.
-On November 5, 2002, Toy was elected to the Michigan House of Representatives where she represented the 19th district from January 8, 2003 to December 31, 2008.
+On November 5, 2002, Pastor was elected to the Michigan House of Representatives where he represented the 19th district from January 8, 2003 to December 31, 2008.